 Why affordable rental housing?

-Members of ECSMC created Chestnut Housing Corporation (CHC) with a mission to provide affordable rental housing in the church neighborhood.
+360 people are homeless in Lancaster County on any given day.
+Members of ECSMC created Chestnut Housing Corporation (CHC) with a mission to provide affordable rental housing in the church neighborhood for people facing homelessness.
 When people have a permanent, affordable place to live, they become better and healthier workers, parents, and citizens.

 Low-income families should pay no more than 30% of their household income for rent and utilities, but rising rents and stagnant wages often make that impossible.
-In Lancaster County, a single parent would need to earn more than $15, or twice minimum wage, to meet that goal for a one bedroom apartment.
+In Lancaster County, a single parent would need to earn more than $15, or twice minimum wage, to meet that goal for a one-bedroom apartment.
+Low-income working families often have very limited funds for emergencies, and are just one crisis away from catastrophe.
+Job loss, illness, divorce and other challenges cause a domino effect that may end in homelessness.

 We have learned that our renters often need support and guidance to be responsible tenants, so we enlisted the support of community partners to help our tenants develop the skills and habits they need to be dependable renters and good stewards of their housing.
 Our community partners include Tabor Community Services, Milagro House, and Good Samaritan Services.